 - if the gap between the DL transmission(s) and any previous transmission(s) corresponding to the channel occupancy initiated by the gNB is more than a threshold that is determined by the gNB and is at least 8μs, the DL transmission(s) occurs following the procedures described in Clause 4.4.2.

+If a UE determines the duration in time domain and the location in frequency domain of a remaining channel occupancy initiated by the gNB from a DCI format 2_0 as described in clause 11.1.1 of [7], the following is applicable:

+- The UE may switch from the channel access procedures described in clause 4.4.1 to the channel access procedures described in clause 4.4.3 for its corresponding UL transmissions within the determined duration in time and location in frequency domain of the remaining channel occupancy if the use of the procedures described in clause 4.4.3 is allowed by regulations.
+Otherwise, the UE may switch to the procedures described in clause 4.4.2 if the UE has indicated the corresponding capability.

 If a gNB shares a channel occupancy initiated by a UE using the channel access procedures described in clause 4.4.1 on a channel, the gNB may transmit a transmission on the channel that follows a scheduled UL transmission or a configured PUSCH transmission by the UE if the following conditions are satisfied: